eclipse-tractusx/portal-shared-components/docs/admin/migration/migration.md

-# Migration guide of shared components version 4.0.0
+# Migration guide of shared components

 ## Breaking changes of upgrade from version 3.0.0 to 4.0.0 (MUI v5 -> v7)